Pedro Juan Soto: Usmaíl

 Usmaíl, is a novel written in 1959, that depicts the life of Puerto Ricans in the island of Vieques.
-The story follows the life of a poor afro Latina boy named Usmaíl derived from "US mail", who is abandoned by his Puerto Rican father and American mother.
+The story follows the life of a poor afro Latina boy named Usmaíl derived from "US mail", who is abandoned by his American father and Puerto Rican mother.
 The overarching theme of this novel centers around racial identity and discriminations faced by Puerto Ricans.
 The United States Navy, who came to serve and protect, force people off their land to establish their base and other mistreatment and violent ensues.
 Many critics has shown parallels between this work and in William Faulkner's Light in August, where Usmaíl and Joe Christmas, main character of Light in August, parallels in race, parent abandonment, and mistreatment by intruders due to the color of their skin.
 When asked about this work, Soto has claimed that violence from this work stems from the colonial system and US occupation since 1898.
 He states that although speaking out against violence stemming from colonial system is monotonous in Puerto Rican literature, it must be constantly done, through continual improvement in craft and creativity.